 - Provide mentorship to Junior investigators that work in this area

-- The information gathered will inform a culturally sensitive Community-based Service Delivery Model for mental health resources and to increase the community’s capacity to support mental health concerns, that may ultimately lead to de-stigmatization and uptake in utilization of professional mental health services.
+The information gathered will inform a culturally sensitive Community-based Service Delivery Model for mental health resources and increase the community’s capacity to support mental health concerns, which may ultimately lead to de-stigmatization and uptake in the utilization of professional mental health services.

-Our longstanding CRC screening program has educated 656 individuals over the past 5 years, and has evolved to additionally target the Spanish-speaking population and the large NYC taxi driving population.
+Our longstanding CRC screening program has educated 656 individuals over the past 5 years and has evolved to additionally target the Spanish-speaking population and the large NYC taxi-driving population.
 SCOPED provides community-engaged CRC screening outreach, education, referrals and access to health care, and navigation, and includes program outcomes evaluation (See Planning and Evaluation Core).
 We have expanded SCOPED to include several additional CBOs and community-embedded initiatives in our CRC screening capacity-building, outreach, and navigation services.
-We have partnered with the VDS program, Union Fouta (serving Fulani-speakers), the Mexican Coalition, and Make the Road New York (MTRNY), to build their organizational capacity.
+We have partnered with the VDS program, Union Fouta (serving Fulani speakers), the Mexican Coalition, and Make the Road New York (MTRNY), to build their organizational capacity.
 The communities served by these organizations have among the lowest CRC screening rates in NYC.
-We train their outreach staff, promotoras, and community health workers (CHWs) through CBO capacity building training workshops that include the following topics: 1.
+We train their outreach staff, promotors, and community health workers (CHWs) through CBO capacity-building training workshops that include the following topics: 1.
 CRC Screening: The Basics; 2.
 CRC Screening Education Strategies and Materials; 3.
 CRC Screening Referrals; 4.
 CRC Screening Results: Follow-up and Navigation.
 We also continue to co-lead the Disparities Committee for the NYC Department of Health and Mental Hygiene’s Citywide Colon Cancer Control Coalition (C5), where our data inform policy.

 We have partnered with the Fred Hutchinson Cancer Research Center/New Mexico State University U54 Partnership to add an additional education/research component to SCOPED: the inflatable colon (with its polyps and cancers) tour, which their U54 pioneered.
 We piloted the colon with 17 West African American participants eligible for CRC screening at the Union Fouta CBO in the Bronx.
 Participants completed a pre-test, received a tour of the colon, and then completed a post-test.
 There was an overall increase in knowledge in several areas.
 Since the pilot, the colon has additionally been utilized at several other community health events: CUNY School of Medicine at CCNY Health Fair and Health Professions Mentorship Program; Communities of Harlem Health Revival Walk /Health Fair; Immaculate Conception Church 2017 Family Health Fair; Consulate General of Mexico La Semana Binational de Salud 2017; Hispanic Federation: Vive tu Vida!
 Get up Get Moving!; Church of the Revelation & Parkchester; Jame Masjid 7th Annual Health & Wellness Event; WHEC/NYPD National Night Out.